 The preliminary fair value of the intangible assets has been estimated using the income approach in which the after-tax cash flows are discounted to present value.
 The cash flows are based on estimates used to value the acquisition, and the discount rates applied were benchmarked with reference to the implied rate of return from the transaction model as well as the weighted average cost of capital.
+The valuation assumptions take into consideration the Company's estimates of customer attrition, technology obsolescence, and revenue growth projections.
 Based on the preliminary valuation, the acquired intangible assets are comprised of customer relationships of approximately \$66.6 million, existing technology of approximately \$33.1 million, and trade names of approximately \$9.6 million.